npm/npm/doc/misc/npm-config.md

 will cause `@organization` to be mapped to the registry for future installation of packages specified according to the pattern `@organization/package`.

+### scripts-prepend-node-path

+* Default: "auto"
+* Type: Boolean or `"auto"`

+If set to `true`, add the directory in which the current `node` executable resides to the `PATH` environment variable when running scripts, even if that means that `npm` will invoke a different `node` executable than the one which it is running.

+If set to `false`, never do that.

+If set to `auto`, only add that directory to the `PATH` environment variable if the `node` executable with which `npm` was invoked and the one that is found first on the `PATH` are different.

 ### searchopts

 * Default: ""